 Tony Award winner Jason Robert Brown, who just picked up two additional Tony Awards for Best Original Score and Best Orchestrations for The Bridges of Madison County, will write original music for the production.

+The revival will have set design by David Rockwell, costume design by Jane Greenwood, lighting design by Donald Holder, hair and wig design by Tom Watson and sound design by Jon Weston.
 "Family can do crazy things to people," according to press notes.
 "And the Sycamore family is a little crazy to begin with.
 James Earl Jones heads the wackiest household to ever hit Broadway in Kaufman and Hart’s Pulitzer Prize-winning classic You Can’t Take It With You.
 He plays wily Grandpa Vanderhof, leader of a happily eccentric gang of snake collectors, cunning revolutionaries, ballet dancers and skyrocket makers.
 But when the youngest daughter brings her fiancé and his buttoned-up parents over for dinner, that’s when the real fireworks start to fly."

 The original production opened at the Booth Theater Dec.
 14, 1936, and played for 837 performances.
 The play won the 1937 Pulitzer Prize for Drama.